Subscribe to The Chicago Manual of Style Online

 Q. I can’t seem to find any definitive answer on how to cite occasional papers.
 These are more than working papers and have a date and place of publication.

 A. Any paper with a date and place of publication may follow the usual citation format: author (or organization), title, place, publisher, date.
-If CMOS doesn’t have an example of your specific type of paper, find something similar and model your citation on it (perhaps at 14.187 or 14.188).
+If CMOS doesn’t have an example of your specific type of paper, find something similar and model your citation on it (perhaps at paragraph 14.178 or 14.179).
 A published title of a stand-alone occasional paper is italicized; titles of unpublished papers are quoted.
 Don’t worry about a “definitive answer”—the main thing is to include the information that will document your source and help readers find it.